Welcome to Kyegu Buddhist Institute

 Balmain Town Hall, 370 Darling Street, Balmain NSW 2041

-His Holiness will bestow the empowerment of the Rigsum Gonpo Bodhisattvas: Manjushri, Avalokitesvara and Vajrapani, symbolising wisdom, compassion and power.
+His Holiness bestowed the empowerment of the Rigsum Gonpo Bodhisattvas: Manjushri, Avalokitesvara and Vajrapani, symbolising wisdom, compassion and power.

-His Holiness will also offer a Dharma talk on the topic of "The Power of Compassion".
-There will be a Q&A afterwards.
+His Holiness also offered a Dharma talk on the topic of "The Power of Compassion".
+There was a Q&A afterwards.

 ------- ------- -------